Atom

-An atom is a particle that consists of a nucleus of protons and neutrons surrounded by a cloud of electrons.
-The atom is the basic particle of the chemical elements, and the chemical elements are distinguished from each other by the number of protons that are in their atoms.
+Atoms are the basic particles of the chemical elements and the fundamental building blocks of matter.
+An atom consists of a nucleus of protons and generally neutrons, surrounded by an electromagnetically bound swarm of electrons.
+The chemical elements are distinguished from each other by the number of protons that are in their atoms.
 For example, any atom that contains 11 protons is sodium, and any atom that contains 29 protons is copper.
-The number of neutrons defines the isotope of the element.
+Atoms with the same number of protons but a different number of neutrons are called isotopes of the same element.

 Atoms are extremely small, typically around 100 picometers across.
 A human hair is about a million carbon atoms wide.
-This is smaller than the shortest wavelength of visible light, which means humans cannot see atoms with conventional microscopes.
-Atoms are so small that accurately predicting their behavior using classical physics is not possible due to quantum effects.
+Atoms are smaller than the shortest wavelength of visible light, which means humans cannot see atoms with conventional microscopes.
+They are so small that accurately predicting their behavior using classical physics is not possible due to quantum effects.

 More than 99.94% of an atom's mass is in the nucleus.
-The protons have a positive electric charge, the electrons have a negative electric charge, and the neutrons have no electric charge.
-If the number of protons and electrons are equal, then the atom is electrically neutral.
-If an atom has more or fewer electrons than protons, then it has an overall negative or positive charge, respectively – such atoms are called ions.
+Protons have a positive electric charge and neutrons have no charge, so the nucleus is positively charged.
+The electrons are negatively charged, and this opposing charge is what binds them to the nucleus.
+If the numbers of protons and electrons are equal, as they normally are, then the atom is electrically neutral as a whole.
+A charged atom is called an ion.
+If an atom has more electrons than protons, then it has an overall negative charge and is called a negative ion (or anion).
+Conversely, if it has more protons than electrons, it has a positive charge and is called a positive ion (or cation).

 The electrons of an atom are attracted to the protons in an atomic nucleus by the electromagnetic force.
 The protons and neutrons in the nucleus are attracted to each other by the nuclear force.
 This force is usually stronger than the electromagnetic force that repels the positively charged protons from one another.
 Under certain circumstances, the repelling electromagnetic force becomes stronger than the nuclear force.
 In this case, the nucleus splits and leaves behind different elements.
 This is a form of nuclear decay.

 Atoms can attach to one or more other atoms by chemical bonds to form chemical compounds such as molecules or crystals.
-The ability of atoms to attach and detach is responsible for most of the physical changes observed in nature.
-Chemistry is the discipline that studies these changes.
+The ability of atoms to attach and detach from each other is responsible for most of the physical changes observed in nature.
+Chemistry is the science that studies these changes.

 History of atomic theory

 In philosophy

 The basic idea that matter is made up of tiny indivisible particles is an old idea that appeared in many ancient cultures.
 The word atom is derived from the ancient Greek word atomos, which means "uncuttable".
-This ancient idea was based in philosophical reasoning rather than scientific reasoning.
+However, this ancient idea was based in philosophical reasoning rather than scientific reasoning.
 Modern atomic theory is not based on these old concepts.
-In the early 19th century, the scientist John Dalton noticed that chemical elements seemed to combine with each other by discrete units of weight, and he decided to use the word "atom" to refer to these units, as he thought these were the fundamental units of matter.
-About a century later it was discovered that Dalton's atoms are not actually indivisible, but the term stuck.
+In the early 19th century, the scientist John Dalton found evidence that matter really is composed of discrete units, and so applied the word atom to those units.